LucaArgentieri/Shoe-Discord-Bot/README.md

 # Shoe Discord Bot 🤖👟

-⚠️ Work in progress, but we are fixing :)

 ## Idea 💡

 We had in mind to build a bot to stay updated on the prices and upcoming releases of the sneakers.